lemlac/mulem/docs/reference.md

     print("{val}")
 ```

-This reads like an English sentence: "Loop if next to be value is not none..."
+This reads like an English sentence: "Loop if next to be value is not none…"

 *Note that `let` wouldn't work here because it only works on a single expression.*